bmeCEA/Robothon2023_Team_OSCAR/README.md

 ## Software dependency list

 The main software modules needed to operate the system are:
-- CEA LIST Phosphorus framework: Phosphorus is a tool combining a user GUI and an execution engine, dedicated to graphical design of vision-based algorithms.
+- CEA LIST Phosphor framework: Phosphor is a tool combining a user GUI and an execution engine, dedicated to graphical design of vision-based algorithms.
 It is based on dataflow diagrams, and provides a rich library of algorithms both developped at CEA and from well-known third party libraries such as open-cv and so on.
 - ROS: used as a communication middleware to trig Phosphorus frameworks, as well as a skill server.

 The Phosphorus diagram for the Photoneo object localization features: